saraikium/brain-dump/content/Nodejs/Asynchronous Task Queue.md

 ## Constructor

 We take `concurrency` as the input parameter of the constructor which controls how many tasks we can run concurrently.
-If the `concurrency` is less than `0`, we throw an error, otherwise, we spawn n runners where n is equal to concurrency.
+If the `concurrency` is less than or equal to `0`, we throw an error, otherwise, we spawn n runners where n is equal to concurrency.
 ```ts
 export class AsyncTaskQueue {
 	...